makrai/notes/angelov2008-topic-umap-hdbscan.md

     high probability, as they make up a large proportion of all documents
   * no guarantee that they will find topics that are representative of the corp
   * they can find topics that are extremely specific or overly broad
-* the words closest to top2vec topic vectors are the words that are most infoive
+* the words closest to top2vec topic vectors are the most information words
   * learning task generates joint document and word vectors, which
   * predicts the document a word came from
-  * document vectors are placed
-    close to the words that are most informative of the documents
+  * document vectors are placed close to the words that are most informative of the documents
   * topic vectors to be calculated from dense areas of those documents
   * topics are the words that are most informative of a document